 Validation with World Bank emission intensities

 To validate our results, we have cross-checked our emission intensities with those given by World Bank Data (WB).
 Because the data given by World Bank does not have high resolution for 7 or more sectors as our calculation, we have decreased our emission intensity resolutions to economies-specify level, and compared emission intensities obtained from EXIOBASE 3.3 with that of World Bank.
-The differences of every data pairs are calculated and plotted in , in the form of both probability density function plot and box plot.
+The differences of every data pairs are calculated and plotted in Figure 1, in the form of both probability density function plot and box plot.
 It is shown that the median of differences in emission intensities is 0.0949 Kg CO2/US$, with upper and lower quartile located at 0.3671 Kg CO2/US$ and -0.0111 Kg CO2/US$ respectively.
 This suggests that our estimation of emission intensities from EXIOBASE 3.3 is slightly higher than World Bank data.
 In addition, the standard deviation of the differences is 0.7191 Kg CO2/US$ suggesting that there are some emission intensities calculated from EXIOBASE 3 that deviate significantly from World Bank data.
 A heat map analysis shows that larger deviation generally happens with developing economies, and increases as it moves back in time series.
 Heatmap of emission intensity differences between our calculated results and World Bank data is attached in Supplementary Information, EXIO_WB_diff.xlsx, for readers’ reference.

 Figure 1 Examining accuracy of CBA emission intensity against World Bank data.
 The probability distribution plot and box plot are generated from differences of annual general emission intensities of economies.
 General emission intensities of Taiwan and 5 RoW continental regions, as well as emission intensities for year 2015 are removed as they are not available in World Bank database.